 Honeybees collect most of the nectar and pollen from late spring to early fall.
 The bee colony should have enough food throughout the year to be able to survive, though.
 That’s why a certain number of worker bees keep collecting food no matter the season.

 If the beehive is located in the countryside, make sure about the pesticide usage in the surroundings.
-Both rural and urban beehives can get affected by radiation emission of cell towers.
+Both rural and urban beehives can get affected by the radiation emission of cell towers.

 In the city, you can avoid this by keeping the beehive near parks and gardens.
 This way, bees don’t have to travel far to forage and get too exposed to radiation.
 Another option is the usage of radiation-shielded honey boxes.
 They will protect the hive itself from high radiation exposure.